PadmanabhanSaravanan/AmazonWebService/README.md

 **13.** Choose Create rule.

 If the rule does not contain any errors, Amazon S3 enables it, and you can see it on the Management tab under Lifecycle rules.

+### **Glacier**

+* S3 Glacier storage class is the cheapest storage class, but it can be used for archive only.
+* You can store any amount of data at a lower cost than other storage classes.
+* S3 Glacier provides three types of models:

+    => Expedited: In this model, data is stored for a few minutes, and it has a very higher fee.

+    => Standard: The retrieval time of the standard model is 3 to 5 hours.

+    => Bulk: The retrieval time of the bulk model is 5 to 12 hours.

+* You can upload the objects directly to the S3 Glacier.
+* It is designed for 99.999999999% durability of objects across multiple availability zones.